-Critics of the Bible often demand more proof for biblical events than they do for other historical claims.
-Skeptics have suggested there is no evidence of a mass Hebrew exodus from Egypt.
+Critics of the Bible have suggested there is no evidence of a mass Hebrew exodus from Egypt.
 The typical claim is that Egyptian records mention neither this event nor large slave populations, and there is a lack of bones or graves in the wilderness.
 Such criticisms are factually incorrect: there is archaeological evidence that corresponds to the Bible’s description of the exodus.

 Cultures use different dating systems, not all of which are consistent.
 Even when there is ample evidence of an occurrence, it can be difficult for historians to know exactly what dates were involved.
 This is particularly true of Egyptian history, the record of which is erratic.
 Egyptians sometimes recorded rulers who reigned simultaneously as if they were consecutive, for example.
 Even experts in Egyptian archaeology would admit that dating anything using ancient Egyptian records requires an inflated level of tolerance.

-• Pyramids built of mud-and-straw bricks (Exodus 5:7–8), and both written and physical evidence that Asiatic people were enslaved in Egypt.
+• Pyramids built of mud-and-straw bricks (Exodus 5:7–8) and both written and physical evidence that Asiatic people were enslaved in Egypt (Exodus 1:13–14).

 • Skeletons of infants of three months old and younger, usually several in one box, buried under homes in a slave town called Kahun (Exodus 1:16), corresponding to Pharaoh’s slaughter of Hebrew infants.

 • Masses of houses and shops in Kahun, abandoned so quickly that tools, household implements, and other possessions were left behind.
-The findings suggest the abandonment was total, hasty, and done on short notice (Exodus 12:30–34, 39), consistent with the sudden exit ordered in the wake of Passover.
+The findings suggest the abandonment was total, hasty, and done on short notice (Exodus 12:30–34, 39), consistent with the Israelites’ sudden exit from Egypt in the wake of Passover.

 • Court advisors used rods that look like snakes (Exodus 7:10–12).
 This partly corroborates the magical opposition against Moses performed by Pharaoh’s advisors.

-• The Ipuwer Papyrus, most recently dated to the 13th Dynasty, is a work of poetry stating, in part, “Plague stalks through the land and blood is everywhere. . . .
+• The Ipuwer Papyrus, a work of poetry stating, in part, “Plague stalks through the land and blood is everywhere. . . .
 Nay, but the river is blood . . . gates, columns and walls are consumed with fire . . . the son of the high-born man is no longer to be recognized. . . .
 The stranger people from outside are come into Egypt. . . .
 Nay, but corn has perished everywhere.”

 This same approach to history applies to the supposed lack of Hebrew remains in the desert between Egypt and Israel.
 First and foremost, this complaint ignores traditional burial practices of Israel.
 This included disinterring bodies after a year, in order to rebury the bones in a common family location.
 Patriarchs such as Jacob and Joseph famously had their bones relocated after death (Exodus 13:19; Joshua 24:32).
 This practice was the origin of the phrase gathered to his fathers or to sleep with one’s fathers, in parallel to its implications for the afterlife.